-The CSU must assess the academic preparation of international students.
+The CSU must assess the academic preparation of foreign students.
 For this purpose, "foreign students" include those who hold U.S. temporary visas as students, exchange visitors or in other nonimmigrant classifications.

-The CSU uses separate requirements and application filing dates in the admission of international students.
-Verification of English proficiency (see the section on the English Language Requirement), financial resources, and academic performance are each important considerations for admission.
-Academic records from foreign institutions must be on file at least 30-days before the first term and, if not in English, must be accompanied by certified English translations.
+The CSU uses separate requirements and application filing dates in the admission of foreign students.
+Verification of English proficiency (see the section on the English Language Requirement for undergraduate applicants), financial resources, and academic performance are each important considerations for admission.
+Academic records from foreign institutions must be on file at least 30-days before for the first term and, if not in English, must be accompanied by certified English translations.